zhenglong1603/tp/docs/DeveloperGuide.md

 5. System confirms successful addition.

 **Extensions**
-- 2a.
+- 1a.
 Missing NRIC → System returns "Error: Patient NRIC is missing."
-- 2b.
+- 1b.
 Invalid NRIC format → System returns "Error: NRIC must be valid."
-- 3a.
+- 2a.
 No matching patient found → System returns "Error: No medical report found with the given NRIC."
-- 4a.
-Duplicate entry detected → System returns "Error: Duplicate entry detected.
-No changes were made."

 Use case ends.